Mirtia/Rhadamanthus/README.md

 }
 ```

+## Acknowledgments

+This project incorporates code examples and techniques from the following open-source repositories:

+- **[LibVMI](https://github.com/libvmi/libvmi)** - Virtual Machine Introspection library `/examples`
+- **[Cloud_Integrity](https://github.com/tianweiz07/Cloud_Integrity)** - Rootkit detection using LibVMI.

 ## AI usage

-Generative AI was used for the creation of boilerplate e.g response management, scripting and doxygen documentation.
+Generative AI was used for the creation of boilerplate e.g response management and logging information, scripting and doxygen documentation.